Lymphatus/CaesiumPH/README.md

 ----------

-##### KNOWN BUGS
+##### KNOWN ISSUES
-- Cancel button does not work while compressing (the job finishes anyway)
-- On preferences, the browse button for folders shows up everytime
-- "ExifTag" is copied too when copying critical parameters
-- Some images don't show in preview.
-Track why.
+- Some images don't show in preview
-- JPEG module is not correctly loaded on OSX bundle
+- The combobox selection is not clearly visible on OSX
-- Remove item does not act well
-- The EXIF box has the focus (CTRL+A)

 ----------

 ##### TODO
 - Translations
 - Logging
-- Clear preview and EXIF tag box when clearing the list or deleting an item

 ----------

 ##### CHANGELOG

-###### 0.9.1-beta
-Initial release

 ###### 0.9.2-beta
 * FIXED
     * Wrong OS recognition under Linux
+    * The list now correcly reads focus and keyboard shortcuts
+    * JPEG module on OSX is now correcly bundled
+    * Items removal now correctly removes all the selected items
+    * Fixed the browse button behaviour in preferences
 * ADDED
     * You can now keep only Copyright, Datetime and Comments in EXIF
+    * By deleting an item or clearing the list, the preview and EXIF box will empty

+###### 0.9.1-beta
+Initial release

 For a more detailed list of beta commits, see the [GitHub Repository](https://github.com/Lymphatus/CaesiumPH)